sta214/sta279-s22.github.io/about.md

 ## Course components

-### Class activities and labs
+### Class activities, labs, and homework

 This course includes regular, short activities during class time to help your learning.
 We will also periodically have lab days, in which we spend most of the class on an extended activity that gives you the opportunity to work with data and practice the material learned in lecture.
 During lab, you will use the statistical software RStudio (a user-friendly front end for R) to manipulate and visualize data, fit statistical models, and report your results.

-There will be approximately 7 lab days during the semester, with more at the beginning as we get familiar with R and data analysis.
-Participation in both class activities and labs is expected, but you do not need to submit your work.
-I will post solutions on Canvas after class.
+There will be approximately 6-8 lab days during the semester.
+Participation in both class activities and labs is expected.
+Labs will be part of your course grade, but class activities will not be graded.
+Labs will be created with [R Markdown](https://rmarkdown.rstudio.com/), which improves reproducibility, and will be submitted on Canvas.

-### Homework

-Homework assignments provide the opportunity for more extended and in-depth practice with the material we learn in class, and they will help prepare you for the projects and exams.
-There will be approximately 7 -- 9 homework assignments during the semester.
-The documents you submit will be files created with [R Markdown](https://rmarkdown.rstudio.com/), which improves reproducibility.
-We will cover R Markdown in class and lab.

-You are welcomed, and encouraged, to work with each other on the problems, but you must turn in your own work.
-If you copy someone else’s work, both parties may receive a 0 for the homework grade.
-If you work with someone else on the homework, you must write the name of your collaborator(s) on your homework.
+Homework assignments provide the opportunity for additional practice with the material we learn in class, and they will help prepare you for the projects and exams.
+You are welcomed, and encouraged, to work with each other on homework assignments and labs, but you must turn in your own work.
+If you copy someone else’s work, both parties may receive a 0 for the assignment grade.
+If you work with someone else, you must write the name of your collaborator(s) on your homework.

 Submission instructions and due dates will be provided on each assignment.
 Grading will be based on both completeness and accuracy.